IBM/operand-deployment-lifecycle-manager/docs/e2e.md

 1. Ensure **operator-sdk** is installed and login to your OpenShift cluster as an admin user.

-1. If the namespace **common-service-operator** exists, delete it.
+1. If the namespace **meta-operator** exists, delete it.
 Do this to make sure the namespace is clean.

     ```bash
-    oc delete namespace common-service-operator
+    oc delete namespace meta-operator
     ```

-1. Create the namespace **common-service-operator**.
+1. Create the namespace **meta-operator**.

     ```bash
-    oc create namespace common-service-operator
+    oc create namespace meta-operator
     ```

 1. Run the test using `make test-e2e`  command locally.